Shortfall in RI’s local pension plans rises to $2.8 billion, led by Providence

 PROVIDENCE, R.I.
 (WPRI) – The shortfall in Rhode Island’s 34 independent municipal pension plans has hit $2.8 billion, up from $2.5 billion a year ago, though many are making progress in bolstering their funding, according to a newly released study.

 The fourth annual report by General Treasurer Seth Magaziner’s office found over half of the plans — 20 out of 34 — remain in “critical status,” meaning they have less than 60% of the assets needed to cover promised retirement benefits.
-But that is one fewer than last year.
+However, that is down from 21 plans last year.

 The health of the independent municipal plans – which are not part of the state-run Municipal Employees Retirement System – has been a major concern in the last decade, particularly after Central Falls filed for bankruptcy in 2011.
 The annual study was mandated by lawmakers in 2016 to keep tabs on the plans.